avishayts/CNF-Solver_EA/README.md

 ## Software Overview
 In order to use the CNF-Solver_EA to solve NP-Complete problem, the user must define the reduction from the problem to CNF formula.
-It means that the user need to define encoder and decoder from the problem.
+It means that the user need to define encoder and decoder for the problem.
 Then the user might want to search for optimal parameters as described above.
 We highly recommend to use this because without using optimization it might not solve the CNF formula, and if it does solve, we want it to be fast as it can be.

 The CNF-Solver uses Evolutionary Algorithm by EC-KitY library.